 No. Some products use such natural components as cedar oil and lemongrass oil, and others are advertised as containing no chemical pesticides.
 While some dog owners will use nothing but natural flea treatments, others believe chemicals are necessary for eradicating fleas and other pests.

 Sometimes the latter option is considered more viable when confronted with a more prominent and persistent infestation.
 To make sure that you are doing right by your little canine friend consult your veterinarian.

 2. Which type of flea treatment is best for my dog?

 The best flea treatment for dogs depends on your specific situation.
+The situations may vary from case to case.
 For an active flea infestation, you may want to consider a powder that dehydrates adult fleas and larvae.
 If your dog has only a few fleas, a flea shampoo may be the answer.
 If you live in an area where fleas are common, you may want to consider a monthly oral tablet.

 3. Do flea treatments kill any other pests?

 Yes.
 Many of the anti-flea products kill fleas, mosquitos, ticks, and lice.
 It is important to note whether a particular treatment kills just the pests or the pests’ eggs and larvae, as well.
 That is especially if the infestation has gone undetected for some time.
 The possibility of larvae and eggs could only prolong the situation, more than expected.

 We looked at flea shampoos, collars, sprays, powders, over-the-counter liquids and prescription flea treatments, and we chose the ones with the highest ratings and the most success at preventing and killing fleas.
 In addition, we considered both chemical-containing products and those that use only natural ingredients.